11 Cheyney Street, Homedale

 87 Thomas Strickland Thomas Strickland Cottage and garden 0a 0r 22p

 Thomas Strickland the owner was born in Steeple in 1796, although by 1835 he was resident at Potton and was a brewer and farmer.
-Thomas Strickland the tenant of parcel 87 was a distant relation, although the exact relationship has not been proven.
+Confusingly, the tenant of parcel 87 with the same name was a different Thomas Strickland.
+They were , however, distant relations, with the exact relationship yet to be ascertained.

 Listed Building